-Mark Pringle is a pianist and composer from the UK working in the fields of jazz and improvised music, He is a Yamaha Jazz Scholar and Peter Whittingham Award winner, and has performed his own music at the Proms Late Series for BBC Radio 3, Manchester Jazz Festival, The Vortex, Southbank Centre and many more prominent venues across Europe.
-He is currently based in Berlin.
+Mark Pringle is a pianist and composer from the UK, based in Berlin and working in the fields of jazz and improvised music.
+He is a Yamaha Jazz Scholar and Peter Whittingham Award winner, and has performed his music and others at many prominent venues across Europe, including for BBC Radio 3 at the Late Night Proms.

-Mark owes a great deal to the extraordinary musicians and creative thinkers he was fortunate to encounter during his conservatoire studies in Birmingham, Berlin, Copenhagen, Paris and Amsterdam - John Taylor, Greg Cohen, Søren Kjærgaard, Liam Noble and Harmen Fraanje to name just a few.
+Mark owes a great deal to the many extraordinary musicians and creative minds he was fortunate to encounter during his conservatoire studies in Berlin, Copenhagen, Paris, Amsterdam and Birmingham - John Taylor, Greg Cohen, Søren Kjærgaard and Harmen Fraanje to name just a few.